• Treasury Wine Estates says its integrated automation and barrel handling system is a world first. (Source: Treasury Wine Estates)

 Close×

 Treasury Wine Estates says the integrated automation and barrel handling system at its Barossa Valley winery in South Australia is a world first.
-It is the latest investment at the site, which cost $165 million to build and was officially opened in 2022 at a cost of $165 million.
+It is the latest investment at the site, which cost $165 million, and was officially opened in 2022.

 At the opening of TWE's integrated automation and barrel handling system.
 L-R: Kerin Petty – TWE chief Supply & Sustainability officer, Michael Lange – Barossa Council Mayor, Ashton Hurn MP – Member for Schubert, Jodie Rowlands – TWE director of Supply Technology & Innovation.
 (Source: Treasury Wine Estates)